Azure/vm-scale-sets/preview/upgrade/readme.md

   "networkInterfaceConfigurations":
   ...
 ```
-A load-balancer probe isn't required for automatic OS upgrades, but it is highly recommended.
+A load-balancer probe isn't required for automatic OS upgrades, but it is highly recommended
 ## How to manually trigger a rolling upgrade

 1) Make a post request to `/subscriptions/<subId>/resourceGroups/<rgName>/Microsoft.Compute/virtualMachineScaleSets/<vmssName>/osRollingUpgrade`